ideal-life-generator/ws-session/README.md

 Used with ws-sessions module on server.

-This is client for Web Socket based on ws module connection and generate unique session for browser.
+This is client for Web Socket based on ws module connection.
+Is generate an unique session for browser.